-LAST SPRING, TEXAS Agriculture Commissioner Sid Miller announced a rule change in the Texas Administrative Code (TAC) that classifies a warfarin-based hog lure as a state limited-use pesticide.
+DURING SPRING 2017, TEXAS Agriculture Commissioner Sid Miller announced a rule change in the Texas Administrative Code (TAC) that classifies a warfarin-based hog lure as a state limited-use pesticide for hog poisoning.

 The pesticide, Kaput Feral Hog Lure, is the first toxicant to be listed specifically for use in controlling the feral hog population.
 It represents a new weapon in the long-standing war on the destructive feral hog population according an agency press release.

 “This solution is long overdue,” Commissioner Miller said.
 “Wild hogs have caused extensive damage to Texas lands and loss of income for many, many years.
 “With the introduction of this first hog lure, the ‘Hog Apocalypse’ may finally be on the horizon.”

 According to texasagriculture.gov, warfarin, an anticoagulant, was used for many years as a feral swine toxicant in Australia.